 A provision for impairment of accounts receivable is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganization, and default or delinquency in payments are considered indicators that the trade receivable is impaired.
 For significant individual amounts, assessment is made at individual basis.
 Amounts which are not individually significant, but are overdue, are assessed collectively and a provision is recognized considering the length of time and recoverability in the prior years.
-The provision for doubtful debts included in "general and administrative expenses" in the interim consolidated statement of income for the year ended 31 December 2015 amounted to SR 1,152 million (31 December 2014: SR 690 million).
+The provision for doubtful debts included in "general and administrative expenses" in the interim consolidated statement of income for the three months period ended 31 March 2016 amounted to SR 61 million (31 March 2015: SR 139 million).